Chevy Camaro (1967-1968)

 Interior console and gauges were new for 1968, and a passenger-side grab-handle was available with either one of two custom interior groups.
 Side vent windows seen on 1967 models were gone, replaced with Chevrolet's new fresh-air-inlet system called Astro Ventilation.

-First-year Camaros had been equipped with single-leaf rear springs, which contributed to unwanted wheel hop under hard acceleration.
+Camaros were originally equipped with single-leaf rear springs, which contributed to unwanted wheel hop under hard acceleration.
 For 1968, multi-leaf rear springs were fitted to high-performance V-8 models.
 Rear shock absorber mounting was also redesigned; the passenger-side shock passed behind the axle, and the driver's side shock mounted in front of the axle.
 This staggered arrangement improved handling and helped eliminate wheel hop.

 1968 Camaro SS